dddrrreee/cs140e-win19/labs/lab3-cross-check/lab.md

 	4. Return `v`.

+To test it:

+	1. Take your `blink.c` code from lab3 and put it in `simple-cross-check/blink.c` here.

+	2. Compile.

-Run your blink code on Unix.
-It should run without crashing and, importantly, print out the values for each put and get in the exact order they happened.
-If you pipe the result through `cksum`, it should give you the same value as your lab partner has.
+	3. Run `./test-blink` on Unix.
+It should run without crashing and, importantly, print out the values for each `put32` and `get32` in the exact order they happened.

+	4. If you pipe the result through `cksum`, it should give you the same value as your lab partner has.

 	`./blink.unix | cksum`